ald3rs0n/singularity/info/plan.md

     make rendering data for layout.py
     have to change basic functions of this file and redesign it. analyze function will analyze only one function,and return it.
 That will reduce unnecessary complexity of the porgram.
-To analyze all the stocks make different function. --  Done doing analysis on all the dataframes and returing a list of dataframes
+To analyze all the stocks make different function. --  Done doing analysis on all the dataframes and returing a list of dataframes Do all analysis on less data to improve speed -- done by introducing watchlist
-    todo:
-        passing function as function argument ?
-        Do all analysis on less data to improve speed

 # index.py
     for now ready to use...good to go takes input from user and do callback according to the input
     @app.callback have to shift to layout file -- done
-    todo:
-        filtering user input and showing suggestions
-        taking start_date and end_date argument from IU for SAT and VT functions

 # app.py